Which hormones can affect your weight (and how)?

 Leptin

 Leptin is the hormone responsible for the feeling of fullness.
 Leptin functions as an alert in the body.
-When body fat increases, leptin levels perform with reduced appetite and boosted metabolism.
+When body fat increases, leptin levels lead to reduced appetite and boosted metabolism.
 Risen level of leptin signals the brain to discharge fat.
-On the other hand, when the body loses fat, leptin sends signals to the brain that it has emerged from starvation, promoting appetite and slowing down the metabolism.
+On the other hand, when the body loses fat, leptin signals the brain that it has emerged from starvation, promoting appetite and slowing metabolism.

 Ghrelin

 Ghrelin is a “hunger hormone” that regulates your feeling of hunger.
-As secreted by the stomach, it sends a signal to the brain area’s hypothalamus, which is responsible for hunger, to encourage appetite and craving food intake.
+Secreted by the stomach, it signals the brain’s hypothalamus, which is responsible for hunger, to stimulate appetite and cravings.

 Insulin

 Insulin is the hormone secreted by the pancreas.
 It regulates energy balance and blood sugar after eating by carrying excess sugar into muscle and fat cells.
-At an increased level, this hormone also signals the brain to reduce food intake.
+At higher levels, this hormone also signals the brain to reduce food intake.
 The disbalance of insulin affects the body in two ways: insulin sufficiency can lead to weight gain, and insulin deficit causes serious health problems.

 Cortisol

-Cortisol is also known as the “stress hormone” because it’s triggered by stress.
+Cortisol is also known as the “stress hormone” because it’s released in response to stress.
 It is responsible for the body’s stress response.
-The level of cortisol rises with chronicled stress, which results in increased appetite, fat distribution in the abdominal area, and consequently, the addition of visceral fat.
+Cortisol levels rise with chronic stress, leading to increased appetite, abdominal fat accumulation, and, consequently, increased visceral fat.
 That is why cortisol is commonly linked to a bigger waistline.

-Hormones control metabolism, hunger, and fat distribution, so their role in losing weight should not be neglected.
+Hormones control metabolism, hunger, and fat distribution, so their role in weight loss should not be overlooked.
 Checking hormonal levels can help lose weight, in addition to your weight loss program, as their disbalance might be the key to more or less fat storage in your body.
 Keep your hormones balanced with physical activity, a healthy diet, enough sleep, and avoiding stress.

 Are you a die-hard NASCAR fan?
 Follow every lap, every pit stop, every storyline?
 We're looking for fellow enthusiasts to share insights, race recaps, hot takes, or behind-the-scenes knowledge with our readers.
 Click Here to apply!